jfrog/vault-plugin-secrets-artifactory/README.md

 ### Testing Locally

-If you're compiling this yourself and want to test locally, you will need a working docker environment.
-You will also need vault and golang installed, then you can follow the steps below.
+If you're compiling this yourself and want to test locally, you will need a working Docker environment.
+You will also need Vault cli and Golang installed, then you can follow the steps below.

 * In first terminal, build the plugin and start the local dev server: